-My practice includes painting, photography, books and digital media.
+My practice includes painting, photography, books, walking and digital media.

-I am interested in how people interact with rural and urban environments and try to make work that is “of place”.
-Current work reflects research themes of space and place, relationships between sites, the everyday, psychogeography and walking as art practice.
+I am interested in how people interact with rural and urban environments.
+Current work reflects research themes of space and place, relationships between sites, the everyday, psychogeography, sense of home and walking as art practice.

 Layers are central to my working process and how I think about applying paint, combining images and using different materials.
 I work in a range of different media, primarily oils or acrylics, but also watercolour, pastels and mixed media incorporating card, plaster, wood, plastic, and other found materials.